gingerbeardman/gingerbeardman.github.io/_posts/2019/2019-05-11-back-in-time-vintage-maps-of-akihabara.md

 > **Further reading in Japanese:** there's a [great article at NIKKEI](https://www.nikkei.com/article/DGXMZO76881870Q4A910C1000000/) that's well worth a read.
 If you want something heavier, there's [a blog post with history of the area](http://blog.livedoor.jp/mouseunit/archives/55039621.html) and its name change.

+**Thanks** to [my Patreon](https://www.patreon.com/gingerbeardman) supporters for funding this research.
+New supporters are always appreciated!

 ----

 ## Browse by Year